ATUFAFATIMA/OCR/README.md

 **Features:**
-   -` It extracts text from images using Tesseract OCR`.
+   - Extracts text from images using **Tesseract OCR**.
-   -` Translate the text into a target language,` (eg.English to Spanish).
+- Translates the text into a target language (e.g., English to Spanish).

 **Requirements:**